thindil/steamsky/bin/doc/MODDING.md

   Board enemy ship.
 Attribute `value` can have value Normal or High (only one High per mobile).
 - Tag `item` define item in mobile inventory.
     - Attribute `index` is index of item from files (from *items.dat* file from *data* directory).
     - If mobile should have constant amount of item, add attribute `amount` with amount of item.
 If mobile should have random amount of item, add attribute `minamount` with minimum amount of item and attribute `maxamount` with maximum amount of item.
-- Optional attribute `action`: what to do with this entry.
+    - Optional attribute `action`: what to do with this item.
 Possible values
-  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
+      are: "add" (add this item, default option), "remove" (remove this item) or "update" (update selected item).
 - Tag `equipment` define which items are used by mobile.
 Attribute `index` is item index from inventory.
 Item index always starts with 1.
 Attribute `slot` is name of equipment slot in which selected item is set.
 Possible values for